 A Base Camp

-During the construction of the West Highland Railway one of the 'base camps' was at the north end of Loch Treig, a location close to where the later tunnel was built.
+During the construction of the West Highland Railway one of the ^base camps^ was at the north end of Loch Treig, a location close to where the later Loch Treig Dam and Loch Treig Tunnel were built.